Dinahalem/Two-tier-infrastructure-on-AWS/README.md

 # Two-tier-infrastructure-on-AWS

+**I improved my knowledge of cloud architecture by using Terraform to create a Two-tier infrastructure on AWS.

 Here's a list of AWS services I utilized
 🔹 🌐 Route 53 (DNS service)
 🔹 🌍 CloudFront (CDN)